Key Rules And Regulations

 • On Sunday there are three BTCC races of equal distance

-Single bonus points are awarded for the fastest qualifier, fastest lap in each race and for leading a lap during races.
+Single bonus points are awarded for the fastest lap in each Sunday race and for leading a lap during Sunday's races.

 Goodyear Tyres

-Drivers and teams unanimously requested the reintroduction of the Goodyear ‘Option’ tyre at all events with the exception of Thruxton, where only the hard tyre will be used due to the high-speed and more abrasive nature of the track, and Donington Park (National), where only the medium will be used.
+The Goodyear ‘Option’ tyre remains in place at all events with the exception of Thruxton, where only the hard tyre will be used in all three races due to the high-speed and more abrasive nature of the track, although one set of medium tyres can be used during qualifying.

 Race grids